Your Contract Relationship Manager is your primary point of contact.

 Safety

-• you act in a manner that promotes and provides for the safety of yourself, fellow employees, contractors, patients and the general public.
+- you act in a manner that promotes and provides for the safety of yourself, fellow employees, service providers, patients and the general public.

-To maintain a high level of safety and care for everyone, Contractors are asked to familiarise themselves with the following Forensicare COVID-19 requirements
+To maintain a high level of safety and care for everyone, service providers are asked to familiarise themselves with the following Forensicare vaccination requirements-

 Vaccination

-The Victorian State Government requires those who work in healthcare be vaccinated against COVID-19 and Flu.
-These health directions pertain to Forensicare employees, volunteers, students, and our contractors that are patient facing or regularly in clinical areas.
+The Victorian State Government requires those who work in healthcare to be vaccinated against the flu.
+These health directions pertain to Forensicare employees, volunteers, students, and our service providers that are patient facing or regularly in clinical areas.

-Contractors who come into regular contact with patients, staff and visitors will be required to provide evidence of vaccination and this will be captured as part of the online contractor induction.
-Note that flu vaccination is an annual requirement and is a requirement for only some of our contractors.
+Service providers who come into regular contact with patients, staff and visitors will be required to provide annual Flu vaccination evidence.
+This will be captured as part of the online service provider induction.

 Have symptoms?